[ kahr-nl ]

 CAN YOU ANSWER THESE COMMON GRAMMAR DEBATES?

 There are grammar debates that never die; and the ones highlighted in the questions in this quiz are sure to rile everyone up once again.
 Do you know how to answer the questions that cause some of the greatest grammar debates?

 Which sentence is correct?

 Origin of carnal

 Stated simply and carnally: “There are some cuties on there [Tinder].”Does Sex Really Distract Olympians?|Kent Sepkowitz|February 16, 2014|DAILY BEAST

-To be carnally minded is death; but to be spiritually minded is life and peace.Gathering Jewels|James Knowles and Matilda Darroch Knowles
+For to be carnally minded is death (death eternal), but to be spiritually minded is life and peace.Gathering Jewels|James Knowles and Matilda Darroch Knowles

 relating to the appetites and passions of the body; sensual; fleshly